SherryRong/detect/README.md

 python labelimg.py
 ```

-**use labelimg select the object in the images and save data in labels folder.**
+**5. Use labelimg select the object in the images and save data in labels folder.**

-**put following code in the A.yaml file and change file path.**
+**Put following code in the A.yaml file and change file path.**

 ```
 # train and val data as 1) directory: path/images/, 2) file: path/images.txt, or 3) list: [path1/images/, path2/images/]